andy-maier/easy-server/docs/usage.rst

 These nicknames are case sensitive and their allowable character set are alphenumeric characters and the underscore character, i.e. ``A-Z``, ``a-z``, ``0-9``, and ``_``.

+The value of the optional ``vault_file`` top-level property is the path name of the vault file that belongs to this server definition file.
+Relative path names are relative to the directory of the server definition file.

 The value of the ``servers`` top-level property is an object (=dictionary) that has one property for each server that is defined.
 The property name is the